-- When a child is absent, the class teacher will record the absence in the register. - The school office will endeavour to contact the parent or guardian, if no message has been received regarding the reason for the absence. - Parents are, however, expected to telephone school by 9.00am on the morning of each day of absence to inform the school that their child will be absent.
+- When a child is absent, the class teacher will record the absence in the register. - Parents are expected to telephone school by 8.45am on the morning of each day of absence to inform the school that their child will be absent.
 They are asked to state a reason.
 If a doctor's certificate is shared with school, then no phone call is necessary thereafter.
-Parents are requested to send in a written note explaining the child's absence when the child returns to school. - If there is any doubt about the whereabouts of a child, the class teacher should take immediate action by notifying the school office.
-The school will then be in contact straight away with the parent or guardian, in order to check on the safety of the child. - Failure to comply with the expectations set out may result in the involvement of the Attendance Officer and further action may be taken in the form of penalty notices or legal action (as outlined below).
+Parents are requested to send in a written note explaining the child's absence when the child returns to school. - The school office will endeavour to contact the parents/carers, if no message has been received regarding the reason for the absence. - If there is any doubt about the whereabouts of a child, the class teacher should take immediate action by notifying the school office.
+The school will then be in contact straight away with the parents/carers, in order to check on the safety of the child. - Failure to comply with the expectations set out may result in the involvement of the Attendance Officer and further action may be taken in the form of penalty notices or legal action (as outlined below).